Greece: Port Police Protocol

 All EU (including Greek) leisure vessels over 10m (GNTO implies 7m) will be issued a Greek 'DEKRA(€30) — an official log of entry and exit from ports, loosely translated as a Private Pleasure Maritime Document or Bulletin.
 This is valid for 60 entries - enough for up to three years unless you're a chronic stamp collector.

-Non-EU yachts will be issued a transit document instead of a DEKRA (but see italics note above), which is valid for only 6 months, but extendable up to 18 months.
+Non-EU yachts will be issued a transit document (instead of a DEKRA) which is valid for only 6 months, but extendable up to 18 months.
 This is a permit to cruise (€80 in 2002).
-After the first three months of stay, these non-EU yachts become liable to pay 'cruising tax', (about €200 for a 12m yacht in 2006).
-Don't miss this payment, or you may be fined.
+Your first three months of stay are free, but to stay for each subsequent three month period (even if it's only one day) non-EU yachts must pay 'cruising tax' in advance (about €200 for a 12m yacht in 2006).
+Don't miss this payment or pay late, or you may be fined.
 (I don't know the rules about non-EU yachts under 7m).
 If the crew leave the country, it is usually possible to put the vessel into bond to 'stop the clock', extending the validity of your transit document.
 This does not postpone your cruising tax liability, and you will have to make arrangements to pay cruising tax during your absence, or risk a fine for late payment on your return.

 Port Routine

 - The Law.
-The law, designed for large commercial vessels, requires that on arrival at any harbour or anchorage you report to the port police with your documents within one hour, and report again two hours before you depart.
+The law, designed for large commercial vessels, requires that on arrival at any harbour or anchorage all vessels over 7m report to the port police with documents within one hour, and report again two hours before departure.
 Infringing the law gives the port police the power to fine you, and if that's not paid, the power to impound your boat.
-However, this law clearly cannot be applied, since then the majority of small ports and anchorages (and many small islands) would be isolated, since they have no port police.
-The port police recognise this (especially for leisure yachts) and since 2006 do not expect you to meet its demands.
+However, this law is clearly absurd.
+It makes visits to the large number of small ports, islands and anchorages without port police illegal.
+This would force those populations into isolation.
+The port police recognise this and since 2006 do not expect vessels to meet its demands.
 Occasionally they may remind you of the rules.
 Don't take this as a threat - it's not.

 Quayside Staff.